martinshkreli/pubchem/README.md

 #

+**3.)
+Run ChemSearch.**

-**3.** Once the dependencies have installed successfully on your machine, you can invoke the *pchem.py* script with Python:
+Once the dependencies have installed successfully on your machine, you can invoke the *pchem.py* script with Python:

 `python3 pchem.py`